-The U.K. is to release thousands of files containing sensitive information about how its officials behaved in the waning years of the British Empire, the Foreign Office says.
+The U.K. is to release thousands of files containing sensitive information about how its officials behaved in the waning years of The British Empire, the Foreign Office said Tuesday.

 The move follows a landmark court case brought by elderly Kenyan freedom fighters who are suing the British government over claims they were tortured during the "Mau Mau" rebellion in the 1950s.

 Their lawyers Leigh Day had asked the Foreign Office to show them secret government documents, hidden for decades, that detail how rebels were treated.
 The government had initially denied knowledge of the files, but last year Leigh Day presented Britain's High Court with evidence obtained by Oxford University historian David Anderson which showed that around 300 files had been taken from Kenya to Britain just before the East African country gained independence in 1963.

 A judge ordered the Foreign Office to search again for the files and, earlier this year, it discovered them in one of its archives.

 The Foreign Office confirmed in a statement that further searches had "brought to light a large amount of potentially relevant material to the Mau Mau legal case."

 The ruling has prompted the British government to promise the release of other files relating to dozens of former ex-colonies.

 Foreign Office minister David Howell said the search for the Mau Mau documents had uncovered around 2,000 boxes of files from the 1950s and 1960s which the office has "decided to regularize."

 Howell said in a statement to lawmakers in Britain's upper house on Tuesday that although colonial administrators left behind most of their papers after independence, they took certain files "not appropriate to hand onto the successor government" back to Britain.

 He said British officials will go through around 8,800 files relating to 37 former British administrations _ including those in Palestine, Cyprus, Malaya, Nigeria and Northern Rhodesia _ and make most of them public.